sib-swiss/sib-tech-blog/_posts/2017-08-21-bioinformatics-with-spark.markdown

 {% endhighlight %}

 ## External dependencies
 Any artifact / jar can be added to the spark context.
-The spark-shell need to be initialized with --package, and jars will be sent over the network to the workers
+The spark-shell needs to be initialized with --package, and jars will be sent over the network to the workers

 {% highlight scala %}